myles-lewis/easylabel/README.md

 # easylabel

 A common problem in R is labelling scatter plots with large numbers of points and/or labels.
-We provide a utility for easy labelling of scatter plots and quick plotting of volcano plots and MA plots for gene expression analyses.
+We provide a utility for easy labelling of scatter plots, and quick plotting of volcano plots and MA plots for gene expression analyses as well as Manhattan plots for genetic analyses.
 Using an interactive shiny and plotly interface, users can hover over points to see where specific points are located and click on points to easily label them.
 Labels can be toggled on/off simply by clicking.
 An input box and batch input window provides an easy way to label points by name.
 Labels can be dragged around the plot to place them optimally.
 Notably we provide an easy way to export directly to pdf for publication.

 ## Installation